iluwatar/java-design-patterns/parameter-object/README.md

 ## Intent of Parameter Object Design Pattern

-Simplify method signatures by encapsulating parameters into a single object, promoting cleaner code and better maintainability.
+The Parameter Object pattern is a key Java design pattern aimed at improving code maintainability by reducing method complexity through encapsulation of parameters into a single object.

 ## Detailed Explanation of Parameter Object Pattern with Real-World Examples